If you're in town then come and visit us at:

 The chain has purple and yellow faceted glass beads and white enameled balls

-circa 1915 and in excellent condition.
+made in about 1915 and it is in excellent condition.

 View